MartinThoma/MartinThoma.github.io/content/2020-06-04-in-ear-headphones.md

 * Sound level pressure (SLP): 118 dB (1kHz/1Vrms)
 * [Review](https://www.youtube.com/watch?v=SJ1icC_rfSM)

+In one Amazon Review, I have read that the cables are not robust enough.
+Aparently the cables break easily.
+There are also photos about it which makes the statement more trustworthy.

 ## Ludos

 The old model is called Clamor, the new model is called Ultra.
+I tried them, but when I called my girlfriend she told me that there was a noise from the microphone.
+Also, the position of the microphone was directly at the splitter which is to far away.

+The magnets were pretty nice.

 * Foam H